 Read more...

-with it?
 You've just had your first hit record and the money is rolling

 in.
 Be careful, it could roll out again very easily...